n3k0m4/RobotOs/docs/README.md

 ### Phase 3 (Always Be Escaping):

 At this step our robot was reliable in its movements and able to detect relatively correct values with its sensors, so we started the phase of trying to compete against other robots and try to escape them and their obstacles.

+This has been by far the hardest part seeing how broad it is.
+We settled on defining an obstacle as anything in front of the robot that is not a wall.
+This can include other robots, the obstacles they throw, the obstacles we throw or even the obstacles built into the stadium.
+It's important to notice that the robot does not distinguish between the obstacles and treat them all equally by trying to get around them.

+This was the last piece of the puzzle for our robot.
+Equipped with this logic, it's now ready to go toe to toe against other robots !